 - What is the requirement for living on campus?

-All newly admitted students with less than 20 college credit hours earned after high school graduation (or equivalent), who are under 21, and are not living with their parent or legal guardian in the local area must live in the UNC's housing system through the completion of the first academic year of their attendance.
+All newly admitted students with fewer than 20 college credit hours earned after high school graduation (or equivalent), who are under 21 and are not living with their parent or legal guardian in the local area must live in UNC's housing system through the completion of the first academic year of their attendance.

-Local area is defined by school district, which include Ault Highland RE-9, Eaton RE-2, Greeley 6, Platte Valley RE-7, Poudre R-1, Thompson R-2J, Weld County RE-5J, Weld RE-1 and Windsor RE-4.
+Local area is defined by school district, which includes Ault Highland RE-9, Eaton RE-2, Greeley-Evans 6, Platte Valley RE-7, Poudre R-1, Thompson R-2J, Weld County RE-5J, Weld RE-1 and Windsor RE-4.

 UNC students who are living on campus are required to carry an On-Campus Meal Plan throughout the academic year.
-Students who are at least 20 years old or have at least 20 earned credits may be eligible to switch to one of the upperclassman On Campus Meal Plans.
+Students who are at least 20 years old or have at least 20 earned credits after high school may be eligible to switch to one of the On-Campus Meal Plans for sophomores or above.

-For students that want to live within the local area with a parent or legal guardian, please complete the Living in the Local Area form and return it with the required documentation to the Housing & Residential Education Office by mail (Housing & Dining Services, Tobey-Kendel 199, Greeley, CO 80639) or email at email@example.com.
+For students who want to live within the local area with a parent or legal guardian, please complete the Living in the Local Area form and return it with the required documentation to the Housing and Residential Education Office by mail (Housing and Dining Services, Tobey-Kendel 199, Greeley, CO 80639) or email at email@example.com.

-Credits earned through Advanced Placement (AP), International Baccalaureate (IB), College-Level Examination Program (CLEP) or concurrent enrollment with high school do not apply towards the live-on requirement.
+Credits earned through Advanced Placement (AP), International Baccalaureate (IB), College-Level Examination Program (CLEP) or concurrent enrollment with high school do not apply toward the live-on requirement.

 - How do I complete a contract for housing?

-Admitted students who have confirmed their enrollment at UNC will be able to complete and submit an Online Housing & Dining Contract using their Ursa login credentials.
-The Housing Contract is not considered completed until required $100 housing deposit is also submitted.
+Visit the Apply for Housing webpage for detailed instructions on how to apply for housing.
+Admitted students who have confirmed their enrollment at UNC will be able to complete and submit an online housing contract using their Ursa login credentials.
+The housing contract is not considered completed until the required $100 housing deposit is also submitted or deferred through Admissions.

 - What is the deadline for contract?

-The Housing & Dining contract has not specific deadline, however, the sooner you get your contract submitted, the better the chances you have to live in your top choices of halls and rooms.
+The 2024-25 academic year housing contract will be available Friday, December 1, 2023, at 8 a.m.
+The contract has no specific deadline, however, the sooner you get your contract submitted, the better the chances you have to live in your top choice of hall and room.
 Contracts are assigned on a date priority based on when you submitted your completed contract.
 Once you are assigned a date priority, you will be able to select your room in available spaces.
-Again, it is better to send in a contract sooner rather than later.
+We encourage all students wanting housing to apply as soon as they’re able!

 - How are deposits collected?

-Deposits are accepted online in the Housing & Dining contract via credit card or by mail via check (payable to UNC).
-Deposits are transferred over from year to year for those students who continue to live in the residence halls.
+Deposits are accepted online in the Housing and Dining Contract via credit card or by mail via check (payable to UNC).
+Deposits are transferred over from year-to-year for those students who continue to live on campus!

 - Can I cancel my contract?

 Yes, you can cancel your contract.
 All cancellations must be written by the student (not the parent).
-On your written cancellation, please include your first and last name, Bear Number, with the reason for wanting to cancel.
+On your written cancellation, please include your first and last name, Bear number and the reason for wanting to cancel.
 The cancellation can be:

 - Mailed to: UNC Housing Office, Campus Box 38, Greeley, CO 80639; or